 What’s it like to be a dog?
 This book covers the science of how dogs think and perceive the world and is accompanied by personal reflections on Horowitz’s own dog’s behaviour.
 Get to know the umwelt of the dog.

-Dog Sense: How the New Science of Dog Behavior Can Make You a Better Friend to Your Pet by Bradshaw (2012)
+Dog Sense: How the New Science of Dog Behavior Can Make You a Better Friend to Your Pet by John Bradshaw

 This recent publication answers the very important question: “What’s good for dogs?”
 Explore recent research into dog behaviour and cognition and take away ways to make your dog psychologically healthy.